Myrtle Devenish

 Myrtle Devenish (29 July 1912 – 21 January 2007) was a British film actress.
 She appeared in Terry Gilliam's 1985 cult film Brazil, in a 1988 episode of Crimewatch, and had a role in the 1980s drama Together.
+Played the part of Beryl, one half of husband and wife contestants on 'Your money or your life' gameshow segment (Jim Broadbent was the quizmaster) in the 1981 film, Time Bandits.
+She also played Mrs Liversage, the cake shop owner in a number of episodes of Worzel Gummidge in the 1980s.

 Devenish was born in Ebbw Vale, Wales.